 The 1940s and 1950s

 “It’s always wonderful to play on a Steinway.’’
 Istomin signed this declaration on November 12, 1943, a few days before his spectacular debut with the Philadelphia Orchestra and the New York Philharmonic Orchestra.
-He thus officially became a “Steinway pianist” and a part of a prestigious family of great pianists, dating back to Liszt!
+He thus officially became a “Steinway pianist” and a member of the prestigious family of great pianists, dating back to Liszt!
 Already, while still a student at the Curtis Institute, Steinway had provided him with a B model (2.11 meters long).
 When he moved to New York with his parents, Steinway sent another B model that he kept for a long time in his room, and which was used by friends who were hosted for a few days when they were on tour (like Clara Haskil), or who stayed for a much longer time (like Pinchas Zukerman when he was studying at Juilliard).

 Despite the misadventure of his first concert at Carnegie Hall (the piano he had chosen was changed at the last minute), a friendly relationship was established between Steinway and Istomin, which would never falter.
-When he moved out of his parents’ apartment to live on his own, he was entrusted a concert grand piano (Model D-274) on loan, free of charge, at home.
+When he moved out of his parents’ apartment to live on his own, he was entrusted with a concert grand piano (Model D-274) on loan, free of charge, at home.
 In addition, he could book another piano and have it sent anywhere in America, paying only for the cost of transport.
 Thus, the famous CD 199, dear to the OYAPs, toured the United States for more than a decade, with a mutually agreed-upon schedule which allowed each of them to benefit from this magical piano for their most important concerts.

 The locale where all the concert pianos were stored was in the basement of the Steinway building – now a skyscraper – at 57th Street, very near Carnegie Hall.
 It was a special place for all pianists, who came to choose an instrument for a future concert or to try out pianos which were new or had just been restored.
 Some pianos were reserved for the exclusive use of certain great pianists, such as Horowitz or Serkin, and it was out of the question to touch them.
 Slots could be reserved for practice between 4:30 p.m. (the time technicians and tuners stopped working) and 11 p.m.
 As Gary Graffman recounts, for the generation of great American pianists who appeared in the 1940s, the Steinway basement was both a workshop and a clubhouse where they met to listen to and pitilessly criticize each other, followed by endless discussions in a few nearby restaurants or cafés. .